[Much of my site will be useless to you if you've got the images turned off!]

 [decorative delimiter]

 100 Lee's dispatch of 8 P.M. to McLaws (O. R., 51, part 2, pp618‑19), which seems to have been overlooked by all writers on this campaign, except White and Hotchkiss, contains the only direct mention of Lee's intention to recross the Potomac after the battle of South Mountain.
-It raises a number of rather difficult questions, but it certainly fits in with Lee's dispatch of 11:15 P.M. to McLaws and also with the instructions to Indicates a West Point graduate and gives his Class.Pendleton concerning the withdrawal of the reserve artillery to the south side of the river.
+It raises a number of rather difficult questions, but it certainly fits in with Lee's dispatch of 11:15 P.M. to McLaws and also with the instructions to Indicates a West Point graduate, Class of 1830: a link to his biographical entry in Cullum's Register.Pendleton concerning the withdrawal of the reserve artillery to the south side of the river.
 The explanation given in the text seems to conform to all the known facts and to run counter to nothing that has been found in the sources.
 The late J. C. Ropes and Colonel Walter H. Taylor had some correspondence regarding the little-known order of 8 P.M.
 Mr. Ropes's letter is not in the Taylor MSS., but Colonel Taylor's answer advanced the view that Lee intended to remain on the north side of the Potomac if he could reconcentrate his whole army there, but that he intended to recross to the south bank if full reconcentration was not possible.
 Colonel Taylor added, however, that he was not with General Lee at the time and could not speak finally on the subject.

 [decorative delimiter]